codership/galera/Docs_tommi/python3/source/deploymentvariants.rst

 interfaces.
-To give you an idea of what Galera is capable of, we will consider a typical N-tier application and discuss different benefits and considerations of deploying Galera cluster in that context.
+To give you an idea of what Galera is capable of, we will consider a typical N-tier application and discuss different benefits and considerations of deploying *Galera Cluster for MySQL* in that context.

 -------------------
  No Clustering